mantidproject/documents/Project-Management/ILL/absorption-algorithms.md

 + All of the algorithms expect a reduced sample workspace and separately the empty can workspace, when applicable.

-+ Workspaces must have wavelenght as x-axis unit, and raw spectrum number as y-axis.
++ Workspaces must have wavelength as x-axis unit, and raw spectrum number as y-axis.
 Some of the algorithms are able to automatically convert the x-axis to wavelenght.
 But for consistency, it is probably better to accept wavelenght as standard.

 + All of the algorithms, except the MonteCarloAbsorption, use numerical integration, the latter uses Monte Carlo integration.